UBC-MDS/programming-in-python-for-data-science/slides/module2_24.md

 ---

-We’ve added a title before, nothing new there but adding a y-axis label is a little different than what we are used to.
+We’ve added a title before, so there is nothing new there but adding a y-axis label is a little different than what we are used to.

 ``` python
 sugar_plot = (df.groupby(by='mfr')